-When you are writing a message you want your recipients to believe, you should use cognitive ease to work in your favor.
-Cognitive ease refers to when your mind is relaxed and not putting in much effort, instead of stressed, strained, or worried.
+Understand why you need to put your readers into a state of cognitive ease.
+When writing a message you want your recipients to believe, you should use cognitive ease to work in your favor.
+Cognitive ease is when your mind is relaxed and not putting in much effort instead of being stressed, strained, or worried.
 You want your audience to be in a state of cognitive ease when reading your message because they will be less likely to question or disagree with what you are saying.

 This will catch your reader's attention.

 Do not use complex language if you can avoid it.